 Simply point, click, and follow the on-screen instructions.

-2) Creating an Ad Account
+Step 2: Create an Ad Account

 Now let’s create a new ad account inside the Business Manager.